 Mayo Clinic's liver transplant doctors and surgeons use proven innovations to successfully treat people with liver failure and other complications of liver conditions.
 Their expertise with living-donor transplant, a fast-track recovery process and multiorgan transplants are part of why people turn to the Mayo Clinic Liver Transplant Program.

-As part of a three-site institution, Mayo Clinic surgeons perform more than 300 liver transplants a year, including for people with very challenging health situations who need specialized solutions and surgeries.
-And they are leaders in living-donor liver transplants, an option that improves access to transplantation and results in better patient outcomes.
+As part of a three-site institution, Mayo Clinic surgeons perform more than 400 liver transplants a year, including for people with very challenging health situations who need specialized solutions and surgeries.

 Mayo Clinic's liver transplant experts focus on your needs, bringing to your situation the strength of their: